A message of hope: Kingsport breaks ground on group home for those recovering from opioid addiction

 “There’s a gap.
 People are just about finished with treatment, they are on the right track, on the road to recovery and they need somewhere to live,” said Edwards.

 They say recovery housing is an extreme need in our community and helps keep people from relapse.
-State agency the Tennessee Housing Development Agency granted 500,000 dollars to fund the home.
+The Tennessee Housing Development Agency granted 500,000 dollars to fund the home.

 Next door to the site of the future home is an existing KHRA house for those struggling with mental health.
 Leaders say the focus on substance abuse is crucial and timely.